Chair of the LPP Investments Board

 Robert studied economics and public policy at the London School of Economics, the University of Michigan, Cambridge University, and Harvard University’s Kennedy School of Government.

-Chris is Interim Chief Executive, Chief Investment Officer (CIO) and Managing Director of LPP’s Investment business.
+Chris is Chief Executive Officer for LPP and also Chief Investment Officer and Managing Director of LPP’s Investment business.
 Chris has been with LPP since its inception and is responsible for developing and enhancing LPP’s investment strategies and solutions offering to clients.
 Prior to joining LPP in 2016, Chris was CIO at London Pensions Fund Authority, one of LPP’s founding clients.
 Working collaboratively with Northern Pool, Chris founded and manages GLIL Infrastructure, an Alternative Investment Fund focused on investing in UK infrastructure assets.

 Chris has 20 years of investment experience.
 He has held several senior positions including Head of Alternatives at SEB Investment Management, as well as founding and co-managing the multi-strategy team whilst a Principal at Old Mutual Asset Managers.
 Earlier in his career, Chris was trained as a risk manager at GNI Fund Management, before taking on investment management responsibility for hedge fund portfolios.
 Chris graduated from Manchester University and is a Chartered Alternative Investment Analyst.